Last updated: September 6th, 2023

 This is clever, and very useful, for two reasons.

-Installing to the Sprints is easy, all you need is an Allen key.
+Installing the Sprints is easy, all you need is an Allen key.
 Each rumble unit fits neatly behind the pedal with the screws already in place.

 The cables all come supplied, with only the little motor connections that need any real care as they’re quite small.